-The king worked up the courage to ask the Bodhisatta what he wanted, and he answered that his hound was hungry.
-So the king gave him all of the food in the palace.
-The hound ate it up in one mouthful and roared again.
-So the king had all of the food for his horses and elephants given to the hound, but still it roared.
-And then after eating all the food in the city and roaring again, the king realized the hound was actually some sort of demon and asked the Bodhisatta about this.
-The Bodhisatta said they had come to punish the wicked, and once set loose his hound would eat everyone.
-The Bodhisatta discussed humanity’s evil ways and then revealed his true self.
-Floating in the air in a blaze of light, the Bodhisatta warned people they were all destined for hell and he preached the truth, restoring mankind’s faith in religion for another thousand years.
+The king worked up the courage to ask the Bodhisatta what he wanted, and he answered that his dog was hungry.
+So the king gave him all the food in the palace.
+The dog ate it up in one mouthful and roared again.
+Then the king had all the food for his horses and elephants fed to the dog, but still it roared.
+And after eating all the food in the city and roaring again, the king realized the dog was actually some sort of demon and asked the Bodhisatta about this.
+The Bodhisatta said they had come to punish the wicked, and once set loose, his dog would eat everyone.
+The Bodhisatta discussed humanity’s evil ways, and then revealed his true self.
+Floating in the air in a blaze of light, the Bodhisatta warned people they were all destined for hell, and he preached the truth, restoring humanity’s faith in religion for another thousand years.

 In the Lifetime of the Buddha

 One day some of the Buddha’s disciples sat around discussing how great the Buddha was: how he kept a simple life, was kind to all (even nagas and garudas), converted many people, and always lived for the benefit of the world.
-When the Buddha heard their discussion he told this story so they knew he had also acted in the interest of others in the past.
+When the Buddha heard their discussion, he told them this story so they knew that he had also acted in the interest of others in the past.

 Matali was an earlier birth of Ananda, one of the Buddha’s top disciples.